bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-crazyflie-brushless.md

 feeling is that the air is slippery, almost as if it is gliding on ice.
 To avoid this, particularly when learning to fly, use a lot of thrust just when taking off and then ease off for level flight.
 {% endsi_step %}

-{% si_step if the Crazyflie is unbalanced; unbalanced %}
-If your Crazyflie drifts a lot when taking off, there are a few things you should check.

-* Make sure the battery is centered.
-If it has slipped too far to either side, the Crazyflie might have a hard time compensating for it.
-* Check that the propellers are balanced, {% id_link balancing-propellers %}
-{% endsi_step %}

 {% si_step charging the battery; charging %}